jquery/jquery-ui/README.md

 If you want to use jQuery UI, go to [jqueryui.com](http://jqueryui.com) to get started.
 Or visit the [Using jQuery UI Forum](http://forum.jquery.com/using-jquery-ui) for discussions and questions.

-If you are interested in helping developing jQuery UI, you are in the right place.
+If you are interested in helping develop jQuery UI, you are in the right place.
-To discuss development with team members and the community, visit the [Developing jQuery UI Forum](http://forum.jquery.com/developing-jquery-ui).
+To discuss development with team members and the community, visit the [Developing jQuery UI Forum](http://forum.jquery.com/developing-jquery-ui) or in #jquery on irc.freednode.net.

 For contributors
 ---
-If you want to help and provide a patch for a bugfix or new feature, please take a few minutes and look at [our Getting Involved guide](http://wiki.jqueryui.com/w/page/35263114/Getting-Involved), in particular check out the [Coding standards](http://wiki.jqueryui.com/w/page/12137737/Coding-standards) and [Commit Message Style Guide](http://wiki.jqueryui.com/w/page/25941597/Commit-Message-Style-Guide).
+If you want to help and provide a patch for a bugfix or new feature, please take a few minutes and look at [our Getting Involved guide](http://wiki.jqueryui.com/w/page/35263114/Getting-Involved).
+In particular check out the [Coding standards](http://wiki.jqueryui.com/w/page/12137737/Coding-standards) and [Commit Message Style Guide](http://wiki.jqueryui.com/w/page/25941597/Commit-Message-Style-Guide).

 In general, fork the project, create a branch for a specific change and send a